lopezdsr/sql-query/sqlref/sql_reference.template.md

 Use alter table to modify the definition of the partitions or to automatically discover the available partitions.

-Use the `RECOVER PARTITIONS` option to automatically replace the table partition metadata with the structure detected from {{site.data.keyword.cos_short}} data using the location prefix specified for the table.
+Use the `RECOVER PARTITIONS` option to automatically replace the table partition metadata with the structure detected from {{site.data.keyword.cos_short}} data by using the location prefix specified for the table.

 ```sql
 -- replace the table partitions by scanning the location of the table